Table of contents

 Hootsuite Insights is a social media listening and monitoring tool that helps businesses track brand mentions, analyze sentiment, and identify industry trends.
 It allows users to monitor multiple social media channels in real-time and gather insights from customer conversations.

 Hootsuite is also a social media management tool, so you might want to try it if you are seriously into social media marketing.
-One of the great benefits of using Hootsuite is that it effortlessly integrates with other popular social solutions, such as Hubspot, Mailchimp, or Canva.
+One of the great benefits of using Hootsuite is that it seamlessly integrates with other popular social media solutions, such as HubSpot, Mailchimp, and Canva.

 You can try a 30-day free trial or buy a paid plan starting at $99 per month.